 |Elden Ring||Nvidia GeForce GTX 1060||Nvidia GeForce GTX 1070|

-You can see from a small sample of latest AAA titles above that in most cases, the flagship 1080 series NVIDIA graphics cards released all the way back in 2016 is still quite sufficient for meeting the recommended graphics requirements.
+You can see from a small sample of the latest AAA titles above that, in most cases, the flagship 1080 series NVIDIA graphics cards released in 2016 are still sufficient for meeting the recommended graphics requirements.

 We can make a few observations from here.
-First, GTX 1080 still has a perhaps another year until it stays relevant for meeting the recommended graphics requirements.
+First, GTX 1080 still has another year to stay relevant for meeting the recommended graphics requirements.

-Secondly, we can observe that the mid range graphics card from the GTX 1000 series, such as the GTX 1060, have more or less become obsolete now.
+Secondly, the mid-range graphics card from the GTX 1000 series, such as the GTX 1060, has become obsolete.

-So taking the GTX 1000 series as a baseline, we can conclude that the following for the question how long do GPUs last performance-wise:
+So taking the GTX 1000 series as a baseline, we can conclude the following for the question of how long GPUs last performance-wise:

 - Mid Range graphics cards from a series can stay relevant for 3-5 years performance-wise.

-- High End graphics card from a series can stay relevant for 6-8 years performance-wise.
+- High-End graphics cards from a series can stay relevant for 6-8 years performance-wise.

-But how long it stays relevant for you depends upon the graphics settings you wish to play your games at.
-Which brings me to the final point.
+But how long it stays relevant for you depends on the graphics settings you wish to play games at, which brings me to the final point.

 3. The Graphics Settings You Wish to Play At

-1080p resolution and 60 FPS has been the standard gaming resolution and frame rate for almost a decade now and still is the most commonly used resolution and frame rate for determining quality gaming.
+1080p and 60 FPS have been the standard gaming resolution and frame rates for almost a decade.
+They are still the most commonly used resolution and frame rates for determining quality gaming.

-However, with the rapid technological advancements and with the taste of the gamers evolving, there is a demand for higher resolution and frame rate.
+However, with the rapid technological advancements and the gamers’ tastes evolving, there is a demand for higher resolution and frame rates.

 All this takes a toll on the graphics card.
-Playing a game at 4K resolution means that the graphics card has to render 4 times as much data as compared to playing on HD resolution.
+Playing a game at 4K resolution means that the graphics card has to render four times as much data as playing on HD resolution.

-The point in the end being, if you demand a higher level of graphics fidelity, then your graphics card will become obsolete sooner than expected, particularly given the fact that 8K and 240FPS gaming is also just around the corner.
+If you demand higher graphics, your graphics card will become obsolete sooner than expected, particularly given that 8K and 240FPS gaming is also around the corner.

-Also Read: Are Graphics Card Plug and Play?
+Also Read: Are Graphics Cards Plug and Play?

-By logging the performance of the GPU in its own generation, and keeping track of the future trends of gaming, we can make an estimate on how long before the card becomes obsolete or irrelevant performance-wise
+By logging the performance of the GPU in its generation and keeping track of the future trends of gaming, we can estimate how long before the card becomes obsolete or irrelevant performance-wise

-The lower end cards (like the GTX 1650ti) are not expected to last any longer than 3-5 years, as they have low v-ram capacity and substandard performance at higher resolutions.
+The lower-end cards (like the GTX 1650ti) are expected to last three-five years at maximum, as they have low v-ram capacity and substandard performance at higher resolutions.

 As far as the physical life goes, unless you are unlucky or clumsy, your graphics card should last for more than a decade if regular maintenance is done.